andimarek/writings_review/mobx_redux_confusion/README.md

 Once you are familiar with React components and the internal state management, you can choose a state management library to solve your problem.
 After I used both libraries, I would say MobX can be very suitable for beginners.

 It is suitable, because it can be used for [internal component state in exchange for React setState](https://medium.com/@mweststrate/3-reasons-why-i-stopped-using-react-setstate-ab73fc67a42e) as well.
-I would say you should keep setState over MobX for internal component state management, but the knowledge that MobX can leverage it quite easy might help to get started with MobX.
+I would say you should keep setState over MobX for internal component state management, but the knowledge that MobX can leverage (nicht sicher ob leverage hier richtig ist) it quite easy might help to get started with MobX.

 In MobX one doesn't need to be familiar with functional programming.
 Terms like immutability might be still foreign.
 Functional programming is a rising paradigm, but novel for most people in JavaScript.
 There is a clear trend towards it, but since not everyone has a functional programming background, it might be easier for people with an object-oriented background to adopt the principles of MobX.